Quercus kotschyana: Description and naming

 It is a large deciduous species, attaining heights up to 25 meters.
 It bears large, pubescent and strongly lobed leaves and overall resembles Quercus pyrenaica from the western Mediterranean and the likewise endemic Quercus vulcanica from Turkey.
 It was first described by Otto Schwarz[de], who named it in honour of Theodor Kotschy, an Austrian botanist who had travelled extensively in the region.

 Range and habitat

 Quercus kotschyana grows in the northern Lebanon Mountains, on west-facing slopes between 1,650 and 1,950 metres elevation.
 There are eight subpopulations in the mountains, at Danniyeh, Ehden, Bsharri, Tannourine, Jaj, Jord Akoura, Jord Keserwan, and Zaarour.
 The species' range is small, with an estimated extent of occurrence (EOO) of 440 km^{2}, and an estimated area of occupancy (AOO) of 32 km^{2}.

 Quercus kotschyana is found in montane forests dominated by Lebanon cedar (Cedrus libani), where it grows either as an understory tree among cedars, or co-dominant in stands with other broadleaved trees.
-Other associated trees include Juniperus excelsa, Torminalis glaberrima, Aria graeca, Crateagus spp., Acer hyrcanum subsp. tauricolum, and Acer monspessulanum subsp. microphyllum.
+Other associated trees include Greek juniper (Juniperus excelsa), chequer tree (Torminalis glaberrima), Greek whitebeam (Aria graeca), hawthorn (Crateagus) spp., Balkan maple (Acer hyrcanum subsp. tauricolum), and Montpellier maple (Acer monspessulanum subsp. microphyllum).
 It is not associated with any other species of oak.